 What would it feel like to move around, to meet people, to party or hang out, have fun and look up at the stars …. ?
 What would it be like to be able to experiment, make mistakes and start all over again?
 What possibilities could that open up for you, your family and how might it change what you do and who you become?

-In Autumn 2020, we are co-creating an inclusive, sensory, interactive pop-up installation made with and for learning disabled people (professional artists and everyday artists) and their friends or family.
+In Summer 2021, we are co-creating an inclusive, sensory, interactive pop-up installation made with and for learning disabled people (professional artists and everyday artists) and their friends or family.

 With original music, visual and tactile stimuli and savours, we take you on an hour-long journey through an imaginary but very recognisable place.
 With our “tour guides” to help, you get to create your own version of HERE and share it with other people who will come after and pass on their ideas.

 HERE is constantly reinventing and finding new solutions and new possibilities.

 HERE is where you can be yourself, real or imaginary, present, future, past.